 Sculpture and Public Art

-Gale Fulton Ross is a multidimensional talent, whose creative expressions traverse multiple media.
+Gale Fulton Ross' multidimensional talents find creative expression in multiple media.
 In the late 2000s she was awarded a grant, backed by the National Endowment for the Arts, to create a monumental work of Public Art to anchor the revivalist urban design of the city of Opa-Locka, Florida.
-Her concept was realized in the form of the sculpture called Miss Mary, and the Public Art project called One Story.
+Her concept was realized in the form of the sculpture called Miss Mary, and a public art project called One Story.

 Miss Mary in the transition to the One Story design.

-New works include three clay "table top" sculptures, designed by the artist for the Keepsakes Exhibition, May-June 2018.
+Works included three clay "table top" sculptures, designed by the artist for the Keepsakes Exhibition, May-June 2018

 Fulton Ross works with a variety of materials in crafting her sculptures, including clay, stone, wood, and recycled materials.